clementlefevre/MachineLearning2/README.md

 - scrap profile from SO users
 - use openCV for face detection and eyes alignment.
-- implement gender detection detection with Fisherface detection from Philipp Wagner facerec project
+- implement gender detection with Fisherface algo from Philipp Wagner facerec project
 - then filter profil pic by gender and deploy a small polling app.

 Use the conda distro if you wan't to avoid a world of pain.